What parents need to know

 Is it any good?

-The thing about road movies, and ARTHUR NEWMAN essentially is one, is that the ride has to be worth the aches and pains of being trapped in a vehicle hurtling forward, headed for parts unknown.
-Firth is almost always reason enough, but even he can't escape the monotony that dismantles this admittedly sometimes poignant, often interesting, and somewhat poetic movie.
+It's admittedly a sometimes poignant, often interesting, and somewhat poetic movie.
+But the thing about road movies, and ARTHUR NEWMAN essentially is one, is that the ride has to be worth the aches and pains of being trapped in a vehicle hurtling forward, headed for parts unknown.
+Firth is almost always reason enough, but even he can't escape the monotony that dismantles this film.

 It begins promisingly enough, with the setup unspooling in an efficient and compelling fashion.
 But Arthur Newman loses its way soon after, wasting the strong cast.
 The story is a gold mine of possibilities, but Arthur Newman takes too many detours, all leading to a place that isn't so new after all.